Skip to main content

 Improving cash flow before applying

 Common levers: tighten invoice payment terms (net 15 instead of net 30), reduce inventory sitting unsold, and time large expenses away from slow revenue months.
-If your cash flow is thin and you're considering a working capital loan to bridge a gap, apply with ClearValue Lending — we review your bank statements and route you to one matched lender for your situation, not a list of offers to sort through.
+Before you make those calls, it helps to know exactly how many months of runway your current cash gives you — ClearValue Banking's cash runway calculator does that math from your cash on hand and monthly burn.
+If your cash flow is thin and you're considering a working capital loan to bridge a gap, apply with ClearValue Lending — we review your bank statements and route you to the funding partners best matched to your situation — not a long list of offers to sort through.

 What regulators and agencies say